13 of the best kid-friendly cafes on the Sunshine Coast

 Your taste buds can celebrate all things ginger at this café inside at thee Ginger Factory.

 Sweet treats like ginger scones and ginger ice-cream are served up, while the savoury dishes are just as unique – think beef burger with ginger onion jam or Vietnamese ginger chicken salad.

 When you’ve had your fill of gingery goodness, let the kids loose in the fenced playground.

 Where: 50 Pioneer Road, Yandina.

-Hot tip: Make a day of it and check out the tours and fun at the Ginger Factory.
+Hot tip: Make a day of it and check out the tours and fun at the rest of the Ginger Factory.

 The Pub at Aussie World, Palmview

-Kids under 12 can take their pick of the battered fish, steak, cheeseburger or crumbed chicken tenderloins – all served with chips and salad or vegetables and ice-cream.
+The Pub dishes up classic grub like chicken schnitzel, steak sandwich and pizza through to crispy skinned barramundi and lemon myrtle calamari.
+Kids under 12 can take their pick of the battered fish, cheeseburger or crumbed chicken tenderloins – all served with chips or vegetables plus ice-cream.